Whistleblower Retaliation: Risks Both Sides Need to Know

 Who Is a Whistleblower?

 The term “whistleblower” dates back to the 19th century, when it was primarily used in a negative context.
-The meaning and atmosphere around it mainly changed in the 1960s when whistleblowing started getting a more positive connotation thanks to political activists and journalists of that time.
+The meaning and atmosphere around it mainly changed in the 1960s, when political activists and journalists of that time helped give whistleblowing a more positive connotation.

-The meaning of the term “whistleblower” as we know it today most commonly refers to a person who reports unethical or illegal behavior at their workplace.
-Depending on who the perpetrator is, the whistleblower could file a claim internally or externally.
+The meaning of the term “whistleblower,” as we know it today, most commonly refers to a person who reports unethical or illegal behavior at their workplace.
+Depending on the perpetrator, the whistleblower could file a claim internally or externally.

 If a fellow employee or an entire team of colleagues commits misconduct, it makes sense to report it to the executive team or the company CEO.
 However, if the company executives are the ones committing the fraud, it’s only logical to report them externally, directly to authorities or government officials.

-The wrongdoings whistleblowers report can come in different forms and shapes.
-For example, an employee can accidentally discover that the company is leaking dangerous chemicals into the nearby river and decide to report such unethical behavior to proper authorities.
+Whistleblowers report wrongdoings in different ways.
+For example, an employee can accidentally discover that the company is leaking dangerous chemicals into the nearby river and decide to report such unethical behavior to the proper authorities.

 People also report when companies commit fraud, such as tax fraud, Medicaid and Medicare (or other government programs) fraud, or some other forms of defrauding the government.
 Authorities also encourage people to report actions threatening public security or national safety should they discover them.

-Whistleblowers could also expose corruption or securities law violations that could help authorities react swiftly and contain the damage.
-If they are helping the government or other public institutions to recover stolen funds, they can expect a reward if the case turns out to be a success.
+Whistleblowers could also expose corruption or securities law violations, which could help authorities react swiftly and contain the damage.
+If they help the government or other public institutions recover stolen funds, they can expect a reward if the case turns out to be a success.

 The Whistleblower Dilemma: Are the Risks Worth It?